Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Introduction

 \subsection{Summary}

-We summarize the method of computation.
-Proposition \ref{pstraceG2} shows that traces against a pseudocoefficient of a quaternionic discrete series with weight $k>2$ are $0$ against all other unitary representations.
-This allows us to get a formula \eqref{G2spec} for traces of finite-place test functions against the space of all quaternionic representations of weight $k$.
+We start with the case of general groups with quaternionic discrete series at infinity.
+Section \ref{qdsdef} discusses quaternionic discrete series and their properties, culminating in proposition \ref{qpstrace} showing that they satisfy a property of being ``trace-distinguishable''.
+This is used in theorem \ref{qspec} to show that the spectral side of Arthur's invariant trace formula can be made equal to the trace of any desired finite-place test function against the space of all quaternionic representations of a fixed weight.

+The second part of section \ref{geomG2} uses ``hyperendoscopy'' from \cite{Fer07} to simplify the geometric side and develops an expression \eqref{mainformula} for this trace that is explicit up to computing endoscopic transfers and orbital integrals.
+We conclude with some remarks on how to do the necessary computations and outline how they simplify in the special case of level-$1$ on $G_2$.
+This special case of $G_2$ then takes up the rest of the paper.

-Next, section \ref{geomG2} develops a general stabilized formula \eqref{mainformula} for $I_\geom$ applied to test functions like ours.
-The combination of the results in \S\ref{geomG2} and formula \eqref{G2spec} should be thought of as an analogue for quaternionic, $G_2$-representations of the Eichler-Selberg trace formula for classical modular forms.
-We work out what this formula reduces to in the unramified case in section \ref{gc} using a computation of the endoscopy of $G_2$ in section \ref{endoscopy}.
+Specifically, after some set-up work in section \ref{g2setup}, we work out what formula \eqref{mainformula} reduces to in the unramified case for $G_2$ in section \ref{gc} using a computation of the endoscopy of $G_2$.
 Instead of using formula \eqref{mainformula} directly, we compare it applied to $G_2$ to it applied to the compact real form $G_2^c$ to construct a formula for $I_\spec^{G_2}$ involving just $I_\spec^{G_2^c}$- and $I_\spec^H$-terms.
 Here, $H$ is the endoscopic group $\SL_2 \times \SL_2/\pm 1$ of $G_2$.

 Section \ref{Rtrans} then tells us which exact $I_\spec^{G_2^c}$- and $I_\spec^H$-terms appear by computing endoscopic transfers at infinity.
 The difficult part of this computation is pinning down various signs coming from transfer factors.
+We present a shortcut to make it more manageable.
+The final result should be thought of as an ``Eichler-Selberg'' trace formula for quaternionic automorphic representations on $G_2$.
 As a last piece of the puzzle, section \ref{Hterm} uses results about level-$1$ forms from \cite{CR15} to reduce counts of forms on $H$ to counts of classical modular forms.